-Traditional detection provides alerts generated in-store based on customer history or credit checks, or against some known hot addresses or names but doesn’t protect from stolen identify or address without previous known fraud.
+Traditional detection provides alerts generated in-store based on customer history or credit checks, or against some known hot addresses or names but doesn’t protect from stolen identity or address without previously known fraud.
 Alerts on high usage over time are too late to prevent handset loss.

 A model is built for subscription fraud using connection data to ‘learn’ what subscription fraud looks like on each unique network.
 Machine Learning ‘scores’ each future connection against the known profile using proprietary ‘features’.
 This allows fraudulent connections to be identified, while also identifying new fraud approaches such as spoofed address with no genuine customers

 USE CASE: Tier 1 European Operator – ROI up to 2.5 M Euros

 Existing system: 120k subscribers connected through an online portal of a Tier 1 Operator in Europe for one year.

 ROI estimated by Mavenir to be up to 2.5 M Euros (based on handset cost /unpaid services)